 Epilepsy Awareness Bracelet

-The Epilepsy Awareness Bracelet cost R35; consisting of purple wooden beads with crystals – and a Diamanté Awareness Ribbon Charm.
+The Epilepsy Awareness Bracelet consist of purple wooden beads with crystals – and a Diamanté Awareness Ribbon Charm.
 Colour options include: Purple, Lilac, or Dark Purple.
 To place and order, contact the agent in your area or shop online.
 Alternatively, please consider a donation; any and all donations welcome.